 In a Clayton County premises liability suit, the injured party has an obligation to prove that the property owner's negligence was the proximate cause of the injuries sustained.
 Additionally, the victim must show that the owner knew or should have known about the dangerous condition and the owner neglected to remedy the problem by making repairs or appropriately issuing warnings to protect the public from the dangerous situation.
 The property owner will attempt to show that the injured party did not exercise the care that a reasonably prudent person would under similar circumstances.

-If you have been injured in a deck collapse, call a Clayton County premises liability lawyer at the Law Offices of Shane Smith to schedule a free legal consultation.
+If you have been injured in a deck collapse, call a Clayton County premises liability lawyer at Shane Smith Law to schedule a free legal consultation.